sm52/cse15l-lab-reports/lab-report-2-week-4.md

 ![Output1](output1.png)

 As we can see in this photo we expected just two files but got three, one of those (in the middle) was the image file.
-This is not something we want to print.
-Our sympton is that we are printing something we did not intend to.
-Out bug comes from not handling the `!` in front of the image well.
+This is not something we wanted to print.
+Our symptom is that we are printing something we did not intend to.
+Our bug comes from not handling the `!` in front of the image well.

 Now to fix this bug we decided to add an if-statement that would help us rule out the `!` in the image links.